 – Peel potatoes and onions, then grate them fine (don’t boil potatoes).

-- Mix potatoes with eggs and flour, add salt and pepper, let rest for 30 minutes.
+– Mix potatoes with eggs and flour, add salt and pepper to taste.

-Serve potato pancakes with apple sauce or the compote and if you like add some Zuckerrueben sirup (sugar beet syrup is a specialty from the Rhineland, see below)
+Serve potato pancakes with apple sauce or the apple compote, and the typical add on in the Rhineland would be the Zuckerrueben sirup (sugar beet syrup is a specialty from the Rhineland, see below)

 Apple Compote Recipe

 – Peel apples, remove core and cut in slices or small cubes.

 – Saute apples in melted butter, add sugar and vanilla sugar, add water or apple juice, lemon juice.

 – Let it simmer for about 8 minutes, then let cool off.

 Recipe for Home Made Apple Sauce – Apfelmus